Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Blood in semen is when the semen or ejaculate turns a red-pink or brown color after sex or masturbation.
-There are a number of causes of blood ending up in the semen, or hematospermia, as it's medically termed.
+If you have blood in your semen or ejaculate (‘cum’) this turns it from a normal white-cream color to a red-pink or brown color after sex or masturbation.
+There are a number of causes of blood ending up in the semen, or hematospermia, as it's medically known.
+This can affect men of any age after puberty but is more commonly seen between the ages of 30 and 40, and also in men over the age of 55 who have benign (harmless) enlargement of their prostate gland.

-Although it can be quite alarming to find blood in your ejaculate, it is usually not anything to worry about and clears up by itself without any treatment.
+Although it can be quite alarming to see blood in your ejaculate, it’s usually nothing to worry about and clears up by itself without any treatment.
+However, it should always be checked out by your doctor if it occurs.

 What causes blood in semen?

-Less common but more concerning conditions that may cause hematospermia include an inability of your blood to form clots properly, cancer of any part of the urinary and reproductive system, and severe high blood pressure.
+Less common but more concerning conditions that may cause hematospermia include an inability of your blood to form clots properly, cancer of any part of the urinary and reproductive system, very high blood pressure and rough sex.

 When should I see my doctor?